32Bites/hacktivate/README.md

 # hacktivate
 Hacktivates iPhones vulnerable to Checkm8 via the Checkra1n jailbreak.
+# Notice
+Currently this tool ONLY bypasses iCloud.
+Full hacktivation features are currently being looked into and should come eventually.

 # Usage
 To install the python dependencies you need pipenv.
 Read here: https://pypi.org/project/pipenv/